malachaifrazier/malachaifrazier.com/README.md

 - [x] Add rspec tests
 - [x] Swap out the Josh named stuff for my stuff
 - [x] Un-generate the Josh-specific DB stuff
+- [x] Remove the registration route
-- [ ] Update all the copy in my voice
+- [x] Update all the copy in my voice
 - [ ] Add a link to my Resume/CV
 - [ ] Add a link to my LinkedIn
 - [ ] Add a link to my GitHub
 - [ ] Decide on a a color scheme
 - [ ] Choose a hosting provider: Heroku, Digital Ocean, Fly.io, etc.
 - [ ] Update Porkbun DNS settings
+- [ ] Write deployment instructions for the chosen hosting provider in the README
+- [ ] Seed Projects
+- [ ] Seed Books

 ## Future Features